suetanvil/udeck/README.txt

 'perl udeck.pl').
 To run a Deck program, add it to the command line:
 './udeck.pl foo.dk'

 Installation
 ============

-Deck isn't really installable at this point, but...
+Deck isn't really useful at this point, but...

 	1) Copy udeck.pl and lib-deck to your installation directory.